 F.3.3 Analysis: Analyzes may be in the form of computer modeling (such as a finite-element analysis) or empirical testing of the actual vehicle or its components.
-For finite-element analysis, 3D elements shall be used.
-Shell or beam elements are not acceptable for detailed analysis.
+For finite-element analysis of the roll cage, 3D elements shall be used.
+Shell or beam elements are not acceptable for detailed analysis of the roll cage.
+Shell or beam elements are acceptable for analysis of the remainder of the occupant cell.
 In any case where a minimum factor of safety of less than 1.1 is reported via finite-element analysis, additional data shall be required to validate the finite element model.

-F.3.3.1 Occupant Cell Impact: Front, rear, and side impact with another vehicle assumes a bumper height of 100 mm, a width of 600mm, and elevation off the ground of 350 mm as shown in Figure 4.
+F.3.3.1 Occupant Cell Impact: Front, rear, and side impact with another vehicle assumes a bumper height of 100 mm, a width of 600mm, and elevation off the ground of 350 mm as shown in Figure 5.
+The occupant cell shall not deform more than 25 mm and shall not exceed ultimate strength, but can yield (10.3.A.8).
 The required load cases are: